check-sked/crypto_data_resources/stablecoins/README.md

 ### individual_stablecoin_supply_by_chain.py

-- Returns historical stablecoin supply across each chain individually; Stablecoin ticker is input by user.
+- Returns historical stablecoin supply in USD across each chain individually; Stablecoin ticker is input by user.
 - User has the option to choose between circulating supply and supply minted through prompts in terminal.
 - Refer to map in file or the stablecoin dictionary for acceptable input tickers.
 - See [here](https://github.com/check-sked/crypto_data_resources/blob/main/csv_examples/stablecoins/stablecoin_USDT_circulating_by_chain.csv) for example of file returned.